amirakul/SQLAlchemy-Challenge/.ipynb_checkpoints/README-checkpoint.md

-# SQLAlchemy-Challenge
+# SQLAlchemy Challenge

-Step 1 - Climate Analysis and Exploration
+## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+To begin, I used Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.

-Use the provided starter notebook and hawaii.sqlite files to complete your climate analysis and data exploration.

-Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+I randomly chose a start date and end date for my trip, where vacation range is approximately 3-15 days total.

-Use SQLAlchemy create_engine to connect to your sqlite database.
+Then, I used SQLAlchemy create_engine to connect to the sqlite database.

-Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
+Next, I used SQLAlchemy automap_base() to reflect your tables into classes and saved a reference to those classes called Station and Measurement.

 Precipitation Analysis
 Design a query to retrieve the last 12 months of precipitation data.